Physics-Informed PointNets for Modeling Electromagnetic Scattering from All-Dielectric Metasurfaces with Inclined Nanopillars: Methodology

 \subsection{PointNets}

-The PointNet (\hyperref[fig:pointnetc_schematic]{Fig.~\ref{fig:pointnetc_schematic}}) is a NN architecture originally developed for processing unordered point clouds for tasks in computer vision, including object classification \cite{garcia-garcia_pointnet_2016}, segmentation \cite{qi_pointnet_2017}.
+The PointNet (\hyperref[fig:pointnetc_schematic]{Fig.~\ref{fig:pointnetc_schematic}}) is a NN architecture originally developed for processing unordered point clouds for tasks in computer vision, including object classification \cite{garcia-garcia_pointnet_2016}, and segmentation \cite{qi_pointnet_2017}.
 This architecture was extended for use in PIML by \cite{kashefi_physics-informed_2022, kashefi_physics-informed_2023, kashefi_kolmogorov-arnold_2024}, which introduced and popularized PIPNs.
 The schematic in \hyperref[fig:pointnetc_schematic]{Fig.~\ref{fig:pointnetc_schematic}} illustrates how the PointNet processes its input.

-Our input point cloud is structured as vector $\mathbf{x}_0 = (B\times N_t\times(d+1))$, where $B$ denotes the batch size and $N_t$ denotes the total number of points in the point cloud.
-The $(d+1)$ component combines the spatial coordinates (determined by dimension $d$) with the spatially dependent permittivity.
-For the two-dimensional problem, the network produces an output point cloud $\mathbf{f}(\mathbf{x}_0;\theta) = (B\times N_t\times2)$, where the final channel dimension represents the real and imaginary parts of the electric field.
-In the three-dimensional case, the output expands to $\mathbf{f}(\mathbf{x}_0;\theta) = (B\times N_t\times6)$, capturing the real and imaginary components of all three electric field vectors ($E_x$, $E_y$, and $E_z$).
+Our input point cloud is structured as tensor $\mathbf{x}_0$ of shape $(N_t\times(d+1))$, where $N_t$ denotes the total number of points in the point cloud.
+The remaining dimension combines the spatial coordinates (determined by dimension $d$) with the spatially dependent permittivity.
+For the 2D problem, the network produces an output point cloud $\mathbf{f}(\mathbf{x}_0;\theta)$ of shape $(N_t\times2)$, where the final channel contains the real and imaginary parts of the electric field at each point of the input point cloud.
+In the 3D case, the output expands to $(N_t\times6)$, capturing the real and imaginary components of all three electric field vectors ($E_x$, $E_y$, and $E_z$).

-Furthermore, as long as the underlying architecture is not changed, varying the number of convolutional layers and/or the size of the 1D convolutional kernels does not notably impact the final error.
-A modification to this network structure investigated in \hyperref[app:varying_pointnet_architectures]{App. \ref{app:varying_pointnet_architectures}} is to replace the 1D convolutional layers after the aggregation (as indicated by the dashed square in \hyperref[fig:pointnetc_schematic]{Fig.~\ref{fig:pointnetc_schematic}}) either with dense multilayer perceptron layers or a Kolmogorov-Arnold Network (KAN).
+A modification to this network structure investigated in \hyperref[app:varying_pointnet_architectures]{App.~\ref{app:varying_pointnet_architectures}} is to replace the 1D convolutional layers after the aggregation (as indicated by the dashed square in \hyperref[fig:pointnetc_schematic]{Fig.~\ref{fig:pointnetc_schematic}}) either with dense multilayer perceptron layers or a Kolmogorov-Arnold Network (KAN)~\cite{liu_kan_2024}.
 This is viable because the material distribution and geometry have already been encoded after the feature aggregation.
+PIPNs offer several distinct advantages compared to mesh-based physics-informed NNs, which typically process binary images where pixels encode different regions (e.g., solid objects and fluid flow~\cite{ZHANG2022110179}).